5 Year Forecast for the Housing Market

 What would change in 2024 to 2028?

-The FED will lower rates starting in 2024 making it easier for those refinancing and for those wanting to buy, particularly 20 to 50 year old buyers.
-Sellers won’t fear selling as prices will be strong, refinancing their next home painless, and they’ll have somewhere to relocate to.
-For the next 6 months the economy will suffer with rising unemployment, low investment, and consumer pessimism.
+The FED will lower rates starting in late 2024 making it easier for those refinancing and for those wanting to buy, particularly 20 to 50 year old buyers.
+By spring 2025, home sellers won’t fear selling as prices will still be strong.
+However, refinancing their next home will still be an issue, as they’re refinancing well above their previous 3%.
+On mortgages for expensive homes, it’s a stopping point.
+But for less expensive regions of the country, buying and selling might be doable.

-• Debt ceiling deal is reached with a huge spending budget for the Democrats
+• debt ceiling deal is reached with a huge spending budget for the Democrats

 • corporations, mid caps and even small caps will have cut operating expenses and liabilities creating a much cleaner balance sheet